dtunai/triton-activations/README.md

 # Triton Activations

-Expanded collection of Neural Network activation functions and other function kernels in Triton Language (Triton Compiler).
+Expanded collection of Neural Network activation functions and other function kernels in [Triton by OpenAI.](https://github.com/openai/triton)

 ## Usage